 The four states missing from the list are Idaho, Kansas, Nebraska, and South Dakota whose conservative delegations did not want to be listed until and unless medical marijuana was legalized in their state.
 Those four states are definitely behind the times.

 In Idaho, on February 28, 2018, the Idaho House of Representatives approved medical marijuana by a vote of 59-11, and the bill now needs to be approved by the Idaho Senate.
 Idaho Governor Butch Otter has indicated he will veto medical marijuana legislation.

-In Kansas, Rep. Gail Finney (D-Wichita) and Sen. David Haley (D-Kansas City) have sought passage of medical marijuana legislation multiple times, but even though a 2017 Fort Hays State University poll found 50 percent of Kansans support legalizing recreation marijuana and 76 percent favor legalizing medical marijuana, the legislation has been stalled.
+In Kansas, Rep. Gail Finney (D-Wichita) and Sen. David Haley (D-Kansas City) have sought passage of medical marijuana legislation multiple times.
+A 2017 Fort Hays State University poll found 50 percent of Kansans support legalizing recreation marijuana and 76 percent favor legalizing medical marijuana, but the legislation has been stalled.

 In South Dakota, medical marijuana is becoming a hard sell.
 The CannaLaw Blog declared South Dakota the worst state in the country in terms of treatment of cannabis and those who consume it.
 A petition to have placed on the 2018 ballot an initiative legalizing medical marijuana is still “being examined” by the legislature.

 Below is a map showing the legal status of marijuana in all 50 states as of 2017 according to the Georgia CARE Project.
 In the green states, both medical and recreational marijuana are legal.
 In the yellow states, medical marijuana is legal.
 In the orange states, hemp and CBD oil is legal.
 In the red states, marijuana is illegal.